TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 ## Potential Solutions for Obstacle Avoidance

 ### **LiDAR-based Obstacle Avoidance**
-- LiDAR systems were considered due to their ability to provide precise 360-degree environmental mapping using laser pulses.
+LiDAR systems were considered due to their ability to provide precise 360-degree environmental mapping using laser pulses.
 LiDAR excels in long-range detection, which is crucial for dynamic obstacle avoidance in outdoor environments.
 While more expensive and computationally intensive, LiDAR’s superior accuracy, even in varying weather conditions, made it a compelling option.
 It is particularly effective for detecting obstacles at significant distances, ensuring CIRCE can navigate safely and efficiently.

 ### **Ultrasonic Sensors**
-- Ultrasonic sensors, which use sound waves for distance measurement, offer a low-cost and straightforward solution for obstacle detection.
+Ultrasonic sensors, which use sound waves for distance measurement, offer a low-cost and straightforward solution for obstacle detection.
 However, they are limited by their shorter range and reduced precision in complex environments.
 Their performance can also be affected by environmental noise, which reduces their effectiveness in dynamic or noisy surroundings.
 This is a low complexity and low cost solution that could be used in testing stages.

 ### **Stereo Vision (Camera-based System)**
-- Stereo vision was considered for its ability to mimic human vision, allowing for depth perception and detailed object detection.
+Stereo vision was considered for its ability to mimic human vision, allowing for depth perception and detailed object detection.
 While it could provide accurate data in well-lit environments, stereo vision requires significant computational power and may struggle in low-light or extreme brightness conditions.
 Its complexity made it less suitable for CIRCE's operational needs.

 ### **Infrared (IR) Sensors**
--  Infrared sensors, using light reflection to detect obstacles, are inexpensive and effective for short-range detection, particularly in varying lighting conditions.
+Infrared sensors, using light reflection to detect obstacles, are inexpensive and effective for short-range detection, particularly in varying lighting conditions.
 However, their range is limited, and they may not detect smaller or transparent objects accurately.
 Given these limitations, infrared sensors were deemed insufficient for CIRCE's dynamic and varied navigation needs.

 ## Potential Solutions for Coordinate System

 ### ECEF (Earth-Centered, Earth-Fixed) Coordinate System:
-- The ECEF coordinate system was considered as a potential solution for CIRCE's navigation and positioning needs due to its ability to provide a stable, global frame of reference.
+The ECEF coordinate system was considered as a potential solution for CIRCE's navigation and positioning needs due to its ability to provide a stable, global frame of reference.
 ECEF’s use of fixed coordinates relative to the Earth’s center offers high accuracy for long-range positioning, which is particularly useful in outdoor environments.
 This system’s consistency makes it suitable for global navigation, as it remains fixed in space, regardless of the Earth’s rotation or tilt.

 ### Geodetic (Latitude, Longitude, Altitude):
-- The traditional geodetic coordinate system was evaluated but ultimately found less suitable for CIRCE's requirements.
+The traditional geodetic coordinate system was evaluated but ultimately found less suitable for CIRCE's requirements.
 While it is commonly used for mapping and navigation, it can suffer from inaccuracies in large-scale or long-range applications due to the curvature of the Earth.
 Additionally, geodetic coordinates require complex conversions and are less efficient for systems requiring real-time updates, especially in large, dynamic environments.
 This system also typically involves GPS and the use of satellites, which does not meet the specifications of the project.

 ### Local Cartesian Coordinate System:
-- A local Cartesian coordinate system, based on a fixed origin point, was considered as a solution.
+A local Cartesian coordinate system, based on a fixed origin point, was considered as a solution.
 While this system can offer high accuracy in small, localized areas, it becomes impractical for larger-scale navigation, as it does not provide global consistency.
 Shifting the origin as the system moves introduces errors that accumulate over time, reducing long-term accuracy and reliability.

 ## Potential Solutions for Power Supply:

 ### Lithium-ion Battery
-- Lithium-ion batteries were considered due to their high energy density, lightweight design, and ability to provide significant power for extended periods.
+Lithium-ion batteries were considered due to their high energy density, lightweight design, and ability to provide significant power for extended periods.
 These batteries are ideal for systems like CIRCE, which require enough power to carry heavy equipment (like 10 lbs of Ethernet), traverse rough terrain (e.g., small roots and branches), and operate computing systems.
 They can also be recharged easily, making them ideal for repeated use.
 Lithium-ion batteries are highly efficient, offering the necessary power without adding significant weight.
 However, they are more costly and require a carefully designed power management system to maximize efficiency and lifespan.

 ### Lead-Acid Battery:
-- Lead-acid batteries were considered for their low cost and availability.
+Lead-acid batteries were considered for their low cost and availability.
 While they provide a reliable power source, they are much heavier than lithium-ion batteries and have a lower energy density, which could impact CIRCE's mobility and overall performance, especially since it needs to carry around 10 lbs of Ethernet cable while still maintaining adequate torque for traversing small obstacles.
 Additionally, lead-acid batteries require more maintenance, have a shorter lifespan, and their charging time is significantly longer compared to lithium-ion batteries.

 ### Nickel-Metal Hydride (NiMH) Battery:
-- NiMH batteries offer a middle ground between lithium-ion and lead-acid batteries in terms of cost and performance.
+NiMH batteries offer a middle ground between lithium-ion and lead-acid batteries in terms of cost and performance.
 They are lighter than lead-acid batteries and provide a decent amount of power, but their energy density is lower than lithium-ion batteries.
 While NiMH could work for CIRCE's needs, it would not provide the same level of runtime or efficiency as lithium-ion batteries, especially when factoring in the required power to run computing systems and maneuver over obstacles.
 NiMH batteries also have a relatively short lifespan and longer charging times compared to lithium-ion alternatives.

 # Chosen Solution
-#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After careful evaluation, LiDAR was selected for the obstacle avoidance system due to its superior accuracy, long-range detection, and adaptability to varying environmental conditions.
+After careful evaluation, LiDAR was selected for the obstacle avoidance system due to its superior accuracy, long-range detection, and adaptability to varying environmental conditions.
 Its ability to provide reliable 360-degree mapping makes it the best fit for CIRCE’s complex navigation needs.
 Similarly, the ECEF coordinate system was chosen for its global consistency, accuracy, and suitability for long-range positioning.
 Finally, lithium-ion rechargeable batteries were selected as the power supply due to their high energy density, lightweight design, long-lasting power, and rechargeability.
 Together, these solutions provide the best combination of performance, scalability, and reliability, ensuring CIRCE can navigate effectively and efficiently in dynamic environments.

 ---

 # High-Level Solution Overview
-#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given the complexity of this project and the need for strong teamwork, a divide-and-conquer approach is most effective.
+Given the complexity of this project and the need for strong teamwork, a divide-and-conquer approach is most effective.
 The robot is structured into distinct subsystems, allowing the team to analyze how each component integrates into the whole.
 While some subsystems are more simple, others demand more intricate solutions.
 Each subsystem is assigned to a team member with either an interest or expertise in that area, ensuring efficiency and technical depth.
 However, the entire team remains available to collaborate and assist as needed, fostering a collective effort toward a cohesive and well-functioning system.
 ## **Power System**
 - Runs on a **lithium-ion battery** (Exact Model TBD).
 This battery will power the entire robot, which includes the tracks and motors, the microcontroller, all sensors required, operating systems and the cable laying device.
 - Requires **step-up/step-down transformers** for different power needs.
 To accomplish running everything off of one battery it is safe to assume that step-up/step-down transformers will be required.
 Not every single atomic subsystem will require the same power as the next; therefore, multiple transformers will be needed.
 This could be solved with a PDM (power distribution module).
-This will allow the engineers to regulate voltage to each subsystem, by using the PDM to distribute different amounts of power to multiple circuits while minimizing a complex system of relays and fuses.
-[Evan 1]
+This will allow the engineers to regulate voltage to each subsystem, by using the PDM to distribute different amounts of power to multiple circuits while minimizing a complex system of relays and fuses[3].

 - **Battery Management System (BMS)** will monitor battery activity.
 This system should only be outputting power and receive no inputs unless being recharged.
 The battery will have a BMS (battery management system), where it will relay its status such as battery life (%), runtime, and other necessary information to ensure it’s health like temperature.